ayushgun/tiger/README.md

 # Tiger

- A library of highly specialized containers and algorithms, such as compile-time heterogenous type containers or x86 AVX2 register RAII strings.
+ A library of highly specialized containers and algorithms, such as compile-time heterogenous type containers or x86 AVX2 register strings.

 ### Type Map